federico-hv/web-app-evidence/readme.md

 The shared directory is the only directory that does not contain subdirectories, rather it contains files with code that is shared across the app.
-All the code is exported in the `shared/index.tsx` file.
+All the code is exported in the `shared/edit-profile.button.tsx` file.

 ```
 shared/
 ├─ general.ts     # Shared constants
-├─ index.tsx         # Export all shared type, interface, props, and constants
+├─ edit-profile.button.tsx         # Export all shared type, interface, props, and constants
 ├─ props.ts         # Shared base props
 ├─ styles.ts        # Shared styles
 ├─ common.ts         # Shared types